SMKamrulHasan/Learned-Condensation-Optimizaton-Network/README.md

 If you find this work useful for your publications, please consider citing:

-> Hasan, SM Kamrul, and Cristian A. Linte.
-"CondenseUNet: a memory-efficient condensely-connected architecture for bi-ventricular blood pool and myocardium segmentation."
-Medical Imaging 2020: Image-Guided Procedures, Robotic Interventions, and Modeling.
-Vol. 11315.
-International Society for Optics and Photonics, 2020.'

-> Kamrul Hasan, S. M., and Cristian A. Linte.
-"CondenseUNet: A Memory-Efficient Condensely-Connected Architecture for Bi-ventricular Blood Pool and Myocardium Segmentation." arXiv (2020): arXiv-2004.
+> Hasan, S. M., and Cristian A. Linte.
+"L-CO-Net: Learned Condensation-Optimization Network for Clinical Parameter Estimation from Cardiac Cine MRI." arXiv preprint arXiv:2004.11253 (2020).